BlackOpsOne/BO1-AntiCheat/README.md

 - For coop games, only the host will need to use it.

-- The official Steam languages can be used with this tool.
+- Only official Steam languages can be used with this tool.
 	- Unofficial language files can not be trusted to be legitimate.

 ### Guidelines